Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

-Since the hyperelliptic rotations in $\Psi_0$ have pairwise distinct odd prime orders, an analysis of the different cases described in Lemma~\ref{lem:seifert} below shows that at most one among these hyperelliptic rotations can induce a non trivial action on the base of the fibration, and thus the remaining ones act by translation along the fibres and induce the idendity on the base.
+Since the hyperelliptic rotations in $\Psi_0$ have pairwise distinct odd prime orders, an analysis of the different cases described in Lemma~\ref{lem:seifert} below shows that at most one among these hyperelliptic rotations can induce a non-trivial action on the base of the fibration, and thus the remaining ones act by translation along the fibres and induce the identity on the base.
 Since the translation along the fibres commutes with every fiber-preserving diffeomorphism of $V$, the hyperelliptic rotations in $\Psi_0$ commute on $V$.

 Lemma~\ref{lem:seifert} describes the Seifert fibred pieces of a manifold admitting a hyperelliptic rotation of odd prime order, as well as the action of the rotation on the pieces.
 Its proof can be found in \cite[Lemma 6 and proof of Lemma 7]{BoPa}, see also \cite[Lem.
-2]{Ko2}.
+2]{Ko}.

-\begin{Lemma} Let $M$ be an irreducible $3$-manifold admitting a non trivial JSJ-decomposition.
+\begin{Lemma} Let $M$ be an irreducible $3$-manifold admitting a non-trivial JSJ-decomposition.
 Assume that $M$ admits a hyperelliptic rotation of prime odd order $p$.
 Let $V$ be a Seifert piece of the JSJ-decomposition for $M$.
 Then the base $B$ of $V$ can be:

 \begin{enumerate}

 \item A disc with $2$ cone points.
 In this case either the rotation freely permutes $p$ copies of $V$ or leaves $V$ invariant and acts by translating along the fibres.

 \item A disc with $p$ cone points.
 In this case the rotation leaves $V$ invariant and cyclically permutes the singular fibres, while leaving a regular one invariant.